daveabrock/daveabrock.github.io/_posts/2020-11-02-csharp-9-records-immutable-default.markdown

 }
 ```

-Using positional creation, then, *we can say that records are not immutable by default*.
+Using nominal creation, then, *we can say that records are not immutable by default*.

 Of course, making this immutable is simple work by changing `set` to `init`: